ezulfiqar/ezulfiqar/README.md

 ### About me

 * 🇨🇦 Senior Fullstack Developer from Canada
-* 💼 Currently I’m working as a Software Engineer at [Silverstein Properties](https://silversteinproperties.com/)
+* 💼 Currently I’m working as a Software Engineer at [AlayaCare](https://alayacare.com/)
 * 🏍️ Motorcycle and car enthusiast

 More about me on my [portfolio](https://ezulfiqar.com/)